dominicstop/react-native-ios-context-menu/README.md

       // will tint the menu action item's text/icon bright red actionKey     : 'key-02'   ,
       actionTitle   : 'Destructive Action',
-      menuAttributes: ['destructive'] // make menu action "destructive"
+      menuAttributes: ['destructive'] // <- make menu action "destructive"
       icon: {
         iconType : 'SYSTEM',
         iconValue: 'trash',
       }
     }, {
-      // and another `MenuAction` object item
+      // and another `MenuAction` object item,
       // but this time we make the action "hidden"
       // will make the menu action item not appear in the menu actionKey     : 'key-03',
       actionTitle   : 'Hidden Action',
-      menuAttributes: ['hidden'] // make menu action "hidden"
+      menuAttributes: ['hidden'] // <- make menu action "hidden"
       icon: {
         iconType : 'SYSTEM',
         iconValue: 'trash',
       }
     }, {
-      // and yet another `MenuAction` object item
+      // and yet another `MenuAction` object item,
-      // but this time we make the action both "hidden" and "disabled"
+      // but this time we make the action both "hidden" and "disabled".
-      // looks the same as `menuAttributes: ['disabled']` actionKey     : 'key-04',
+      // this looks the same as `menuAttributes: ['disabled']` actionKey     : 'key-04',
       actionTitle   : 'Disabled/Destructive',
       menuAttributes: ['disabled', 'destructive'] // <- set `menuAttributes`